Los Angeles Couples Therapy

 Relationships don’t become difficult because you’re doing something badly.
 They become difficult because connection asks a lot of us, especially when life is full, stress is high, or past hurts haven’t had space to be repaired.

-So when things start to feel tense, distant, or cyclical, it’s not a sign that your relationship is broken.
-It’s a sign that support could help.
+So when things start to feel tense, distant, or cyclical, it isn’t a sign that your relationship is broken.
+Often, it’s a sign that you’re doing something very human, without enough support.

-The good news is this: while we often hurt in relationships, we can heal in them too.
+The good news is that while we often hurt in relationships, we can heal in them too.

-Relationship therapy can help partners to reconnect, repair after hurt, strengthen communication and emotional security, better understand one another, and, when helpful, explore with care and clarity whether staying together feels right.
+Relationship therapy helps partners reconnect, repair after hurt, strengthen emotional security, and better understand one another.
+Therapy offers space to explore, with care and clarity, what each partner needs — and whether staying together feels right.

 If you’re here because something feels hard, or because you want to feel closer, steadier, or more aligned, you’re in the right place.